kubernetes/website/docs/tasks/tools/install-kubectl.md

         gcloud components install kubectl

-3. Run `kubectl version` to verify that the verison you've installed is sufficiently up-to-date.
+3. Run `kubectl version` to verify that the version you've installed is sufficiently up-to-date.

 ## Install with snap on Ubuntu